pbhan710/project03-group11/README.md

 Provide instructions and examples so users/contributors can use the project.
 Users are able to query or request information from our Database.
 For instance, if one would like to learn about the top 10  movies for 2013-01-01 to 2023-01-14, they can pull it from the movies_lst by using movie “id”or “title” and “popularity”.

+### Challenges
+Some of the challenges we faced and features we hope to implement in the future:
+- Too many pages and API could not run using Jupyter Notebook (had to use Visual Code )
+- While working on our Javascript using the Twitter Feed, we could not get a live feed.
+We have to search for Twitter documentation on it.

 ### Acknowledgements
 This dataset is an ensemble of data collected from TMDB and GroupLens.